QuantumMechanics/XEMsign/README.md

 You must have a local NCC running connected to a local or remote NIS.

-Because I wanted it to be as light as possible, I'm using a local NCC to sign the multisig transactions and a remote NIS to propagate it.
+Because I wanted it to be as light as possible, we use a local NCC to sign the multisig transactions and a remote NIS to propagate it.
 So, the cosignatory account needs to be in a wallet that belongs to your local NCC.

+To connect your NCC to a remote NIS:
+-Run the NCC only
+-In settings choose Remote Server and enter the Host (you can choose an host <a href="http://www.nodeexplorer.com/" target="_blank">here</a>)
+-Save.
+Now you can close your browser and let the NCC run in background.

 Then you need to insert correct informations inside XEMsign.js: